Vivioli87/memory-game/README.md

     - The cards are in a responsive grid layout: the card size as well as number of columns of cards in the grid change depending on what device is being used at the time.
     - The four game information stats are also responsive, to allow them to be easily read by the user.
     - Only 2 cards can be clicked at any one time, the board is locked to prevent a 3rd card being clicked before the game checks whether the cards match or not.
-    - The same card cannot also be clicked twice, a unique card must be selected as the second card.
+    - The same card cannot also be clicked twice; a unique card must be selected as the second card.
     - Game information section calculates:
         - the number of moves made.
         - the number of correct matches made.
         - the number of incorrect matches made.
         - the % accuracy in the game.
     - When the game has been complete a 'Congratualtions' message will apppear and will provide the user with their stats.
-    - A hidden timer, times hows long the user takes to completed the game - the elapsed time is shown within the congratulations message on completion of the game.
+    - A hidden timer, times hows long the user takes to complete the game - the elapsed time is shown within the congratulations message on completion of the game.

-### Future Implemenatation
+### Future Implementation

 - A top scores/scorers feature as per initial Wireframe.
 Attempted but left out of this implementation due to knowledge and time constraints.
-However the idea was to have:
+However, the idea was to have:
     - a form on game completion that appears if the score/elapsed time was better than the scores already on the leaderboards.
         - The form would capture the name of the user and on submit would put the user's name and time in the appropriate position on the leaderboard.
     - code to check for each level the new time elapsed against already stored times on the leaderboard (real or placeholder).